UCL-ARC/condenser-mkdocs/docs/tos.md

 - We have reason to believe the data is relevant to investigating an on-going security incident.
 - In automated service processes, such as backups, or transfers between storage systems for service maintenance.

-Occasionally support requests can involve more involved work, including accessing resources as a user.
-Since this can be disruptive or involve changes to your resources, in this case we will check with you when it is safe to begin the work, and we will notify you when the work has ended.
+Occasionally support requests require more involved work, including accessing resources as a user.
+This can be disruptive or involve changes to your resources.
+In this case we will check with you when it is safe to begin the work, and we will notify you when the work has ended.

 ## Acknowledgement in Works